AdibOmi/task-manager/README.md

 ### 3. Configure Environment Variables

-The `.env` file has already been created inside the `backend/` directory shown below:
+The `.env` file has already been created inside the `backend/` directory, as shown below:

 ```env
 MONGO_URI=mongodb://127.0.0.1:27017/taskmanager